SAP-samples/teched2025-XP260/exercises/ex3/ex3.1/README.md

 - Action :
   - Copy the contents of [data-privacy.cds](./srv/data-privacy.cds) into a new project’s /srv/data-privacy.cds file.
-  - Open 'data-privacy.cds' from your project and and make sure the annotations for Customers, Addresses, Incidents, and Incidents:conversation are present—exactly as shown here.
+  - Open 'data-privacy.cds' from your project and make sure the annotations for Customers, Addresses, Incidents, and Incidents:conversation are present—exactly as shown here.

 ```
 using { sap.capire.incidents as my } from './services';